-The loans agreements contain provisions regarding the maintenance of certain financial ratios and limiting, among others, the payment of dividends, making investments, the issuing or selling of the Company's capital stock or some of its subsidiaries, the selling or exchange of assets, the creation of liens and the effecting of mergers.
-As of December 31, 2020, the Company was not able to comply with a certain financial ratio as required in the loan agreement
+The loan agreements contain provisions regarding the maintenance of certain financial ratios and limiting, among others, the payment of dividends, making investments, the issuing or selling of the Company's capital stock or some of its subsidiaries, the selling or exchange of assets, the creation of liens and the effecting of mergers.
+As of March 31, 2021 and December 31, 2020, the Parent Company was not able to comply with a certain financial ratio as required in the loan agreement.

-As discussed in Note 1, the non-renewal of the Company's franchise resulted in the Franchise Expiration Default under the loan agreement.
-The Company entered into the Omnibus Security and Intercreditor Agreement with its lenders to address this, which includes the creation of a mortgage and security interest over certain assets of the Company, the opening and maintenance of Debt Service Reserve Account, pre-payment of \$\frac{1}{2}\$4.0 billion of its existing loans, and an amendment of existing loan agreements.
+As discussed in Note 1, the non-renewal of the Parent Company's franchise resulted in the Franchise Expiration Default under the loan agreement.
+The Company entered into the Omnibus Security and Intercreditor Agreement with its lenders to address this, which includes the creation of a mortgage and security interest over certain assets of the Company, the opening and maintenance of Debt Service Reserve Account, pre-payment of the \$\mathbb{P}4.0\$ billion of its loans, and an amendment of existing loan agreements.
 The lenders agree that, upon satisfaction of the necessary conditions under the Omnibus Security and Intercreditor Agreement (the "Standstill Effective Date") and during the effectivity period of the standstill as specified in the Omnibus Security and Intercreditor Agreement, it shall not declare an event of default to the extent that it relates to the Franchise Expiration Default.
 As of December 31, 2020, the Company was still in the process of completing certain conditions in the Omnibus Security and Intercreditor Agreement.

-The matters above resulted in the classification of the Company's loans to current liabilities as of December 31, 2020 as provided for under PAS 1, Presentation of Financial Statements.
+The matters above resulted in the classification of the Parent Company's loans to current liabilities as of March 31, 2021 and December 31, 2020 as provided for under PAS 1,

+Presentation of Financial Statements.
 The creditor banks executed the waiver for the financial ratio on May 14, 2021 and May 21, 2021.
 Moreover, on May 31, 2021, all the conditions specified under the Omnibus Security and Intercreditor Agreement were satisfied and accordingly, the Standstill Effective Date Notice was executed by all parties.
 These are considered as non-adjusting subsequent events.
-As of June 3, 2021, as a result of the execution of the Standstill Effective Date Notice and the receipt of waivers for the quarters ended December 31, 2020 and March 31, 2021, the principal payment schedule remains as stipulated in the original loan agreements (i.e. the earliest maturity date is on

-2025).
-The Company will closely coordinate with its creditor banks and negotiate for waivers of certain covenants as the need arises.
+As of June 3, 2021, as a result of the execution of the Standstill Effective Date Notice and the receipt of waivers for the quarters ended March 31, 2021 and December 31, 2020, the principal payment schedule remains as stipulated in the original loan agreements (i.e. the earliest maturity date is on 2025).
+The Parent Company will closely coordinate with its creditor banks and negotiate for waivers of certain covenants as the need arises.
 Management believes that it will be able to satisfy the requirements of the creditor banks to retain the existing payment schedules, under the relevant loan agreements.

-The Omnibus Security and Intercreditor Agreement amended certain provisions of the loan agreements, which include, among others, the provision of collateral for the Company's loans and changes in the affirmative and negative covenants in relation to sale of assets.
-The disclosure on the assets pledged as collateral are in Note 9.
-It also required maintaining debt reserve service account for debt repayment (see Note 7).
+The Omnibus Security and Intercreditor Agreement amended certain provisions of the loan agreements, which include, among others, the provision of collateral for the Parent Company's loans and changes in the affirmative and negative covenants in relation to sale of assets.
+The disclosure on the assets pledged as collateral are in Note 10.
+It also required maintaining debt reserve service account for debt repayment (see Note 15).

-Unamortized debt issue cost, presented as a deduction from the Company's loan, amounted to ₱82 million and ₱98 million as of December 31, 2020 and 2019, respectively.
+Unamortized debt issue cost, presented as a deduction from the Company's outstanding loan, amounted to \$\mathbb{P}79\$ million and \$\mathbb{P}82\$ million as at March 31, 2021 and December 31, 2020, respectively.

-Amortization of debt issue costs amounted to ₱16 million and ₱12 million for the years ended December 31, 2020 and 2019, respectively (see Note 24).
+Amortization of debt issue costs amounted to \$\mathbb{P}4\$ million for the three months ended March 31, 2021 and March 31, 2020 (see Note 28).

 b.
-Bonds Pavable
+Bonds Payable